-Participants must be physically fit, able to carry 25% of their own body weight and able to hike 5-12 miles per day in mountain wilderness at high elevations.
+Participants must be physically fit, able to carry a 15 lb. backpack, hold a dead-hang for 1 minute, and do several pull-ups.
 Please see the Risk Advisory section of the leader's guide.

 CAMPERSHIPS

 Our Council offers campership opportunities for incouncil units that are attending merit badge summer camp at Camp Buffalo Bill and BDSR.
 We do not offer camperships for our High Adventure Programs.